jmspring/acs-deployments/deis_on_azure/deis_on_azure.md

 The few steps are:

   - Install CLI tools for Helm Classic and DEIS Workflow
-  - Install DEIS Workflow on the Kuberneted Cluster
+  - Install DEIS Workflow on the Kubernetes Cluster

 ### Install CLI tools for Helm Classic and DEIS Workflow